-client's conditions and symptoms prevent him or her from working and affect his or her activities of daily living.
+If the client does not meet a Listing and has not had three or more hospitalizations within one year, cite POMS section D1 34001.010A.1408N and explain how the combined effect of the client's conditions and symptoms prevent him or her from working and affect his or her activities of daily living.
 Under this regulation, "repeated manifestations of HIV infection" which result in restrictions on the client's activities of daily living, or difficulties in maintaining social functioning, or difficulties in completing tasks in a timely manner due to deficiencies in concentration, persistence, or pace, will result in a finding of disability.
 For this argument, cite all relevant conditions documented in the client's medical record, both HIV-related and non-HIV-related health issues.
 Also cite the client's affidavit regarding his or her activities of daily living and the functional limitations report.
 Cite any other affidavits submitted by friends or others to substantiate the client's difficulties with working and carrying out daily activities.

-➤ Practitioner's Tip: Each affidavit should be made a separate appendix and date-stamped.
+Practitioner's Tip: Each affidavit should be made a separate appendix and datestamped.
 Cite to the specific appendix and page to document assertions about the client's residual functional capacity and ability to perform activities of daily living.